 It turns out modafinil can do even more: It's a promising treatment for stimulant drug abuse, as well as neurodegenerative disorders like Alzheimer's and Parkinson's.
 It's also been shown to normalize cognitive function in sleep-deprived populations (which is basically everyone these days) and is the drug of choice for astronauts on the International Space Station and members of the armed forces on long duration missions.
 And since modafinil is non-addictive, it's only about as risky as drinking a few cups of coffee.

-But unlike the UK, Australia, India, Germany, Canada, Mexico, and other countries that have approved modafinil as a non-controlled prescription drug, the United States still classifies modafinil as a Schedule IV controlled substance, putting it alongside drugs like Xanax and Valium.
+But unlike the UK, Australia, India, Germany, Canada, Mexico, and other countries that have approved modafinil as a non-controlled prescription drug, Sweden as well as the United States still classifies modafinil as a Schedule IV controlled substance, putting it alongside drugs like Xanax and Valium.
 Given America's ongoing amphetamine crisis and generalized sleep deprivation, legalizing a safer alternative like modafinil makes a lot of sense.
 So why don't we?

 Modafinil was developed in the 1970s by a French professor of experimental medicine to treat narcolepsy and other sleep disorders.
 After decades of clinical trials in France, the US Food and Drug Administration (FDA) okayed modafinil as a treatment for narcolepsy in 1998.
 In 1999, the Drug Enforcement Administration (DEA) classified modafinil as a Schedule IV substance.